Build Katzenpost from source

 katzenqt (Qt group chat client)

-sudo apt install libxcb-cursor0 libegl1
+sudo apt install -y git make libxcb-cursor0 libegl1

 git clone https://github.com/katzenpost/katzenqt